 Transition to the new standard

 IFRS 16 is to be applied retrospectively by lessees.
-However, there is also a choice to be made when accounting for the new standard.
-The choice is between applying the standard retrospectively:
+However, the standard does contain a number of choices to be made in relation to transition - these are set out in Appendix C to the standard.